The Luxembourg education system is famous for its multilingual teaching, helping students become fluent in multiple languages.

 Every day, thousands of children from neighboring countries such as France, Germany and Belgium "cross the border" to Luxembourg to pursue their education.

-According to statistics from the Luxembourg Ministry of National Education, there are currently nearly 3,000 non-resident students studying in the Grand Duchy's public schools, a remarkable number that reflects the attractiveness of the education system here.
+According to statistics from the Luxembourg Ministry of National Education, there are currently nearly 3,000 non-resident students studying at public schools in the Grand Duchy, a remarkable number that reflects the attractiveness of the education system here.

 Specifically, there are 480 primary school students and 2,228 secondary school students from neighboring countries studying in Luxembourg.
 Of which, Germany is the country with the largest number of secondary school students studying in Luxembourg, followed by France and Belgium.

 The journey to school for these children is not easy.
-Leo S., 10 years old, lives in a village near Thionville (France), has to wake up very early every day to go to primary school with his father in the capital of Luxembourg.
+Leo S., 10 years old, lives in a village near Thionville (France), has to wake up very early every day to go to primary school in the capital of Luxembourg with his father.

 Leo shared: "I have to wake up much earlier than my friends studying in France.
 And our holidays are not the same, which makes it difficult for me to play with my friends."

-However, Leo's family has no regrets about their decision to send their son to study in Luxembourg.
-Leo's father said they moved to France because of the cheaper housing prices, but always wanted his son to study in Luxembourg, especially to become fluent in many languages.
+Leo's family, however, has no regrets about their decision to send their son to study in Luxembourg.
+Leo's father said they moved to France because of cheaper housing, but always wanted his son to study in Luxembourg, especially to become fluent in many languages.

 Luxembourg's education system is renowned for its multilingualism, with students becoming fluent in Luxembourgish, French and German, which is one of the factors that attracts families from the border region.